IndustryEssentials/ymir/README.md

 After the service is started successfully, YMIR will be available at [http://localhost:12001/](http://localhost:12001/).
 If you need to **stop the service**, run the command: `sh ymir.sh stop`

+If there is no available graphics card and you need to install CPU mode, please change it to CPU boot mode by modifying the .env file to change the SERVER_RUNTIME parameter to runc:

+`# nvidia for gpu, runc for cpu.`

+`SERVER_RUNTIME=nvidia`

+Restart YMIR after the modification.

 ## 2.3.
 Installation of label studio (optional)

 Label Studio is an external labeling system that works with YMIR.
 Install it if you plan to label data in the development process.